garimatyaagi/garimatyaagi.github.io/_posts/2025-12-12-Career Reflections 2025.md

 - I regret missed chances more than missed opportunities

 - Career is a part of life.
 Goal in life is to maximise happiness.
 Career should also lead to maximising happiness

+*Oscar Wilde said that if you know what you want to be, then you inevitably become it.
+That is your punishment.
+But if you never know, then you can be anything.
+There is a truth to that. **We are not nouns, we are verbs.** I am not a thing — an actor, a writer — I am a person who does things — I write, I act — and I never know what I am going to do next.
+I think you can be imprisoned if you think of yourself as a noun.*
+**~ Stephen Fry**

+The exact Wilde quote to which Fry is referring is this:

+*“If you want to be a grocer, or a general, or a politician, or a judge, you will invariably become it; that is your punishment.
+If you never know what you want to be, if you live what some might call the dynamic life — but what I will call the artistic life — if each day you are unsure of who you are and what you know you will never become anything, and that is your reward.”*
+**~ Oscar Wilde**

 —